Family and Medical Leave

-- Departments must keep copies of all notices and correspondence provided by employees requesting leave and of all notices and correspondence provided to employees regarding the FML.
+The Family Leave Medical Coordinator must keep copies of all notices and correspondence provided by employees requesting FML and of all notices and correspondence provided to employees regarding the FML.

-- FML records of employees who transfer to another department at the university within 12 months of FML use will be forwarded to the new department.
+FML records of employees who transfer to another department within the university within 12 months of FML use will be forwarded to the new department.